 We are living in unprecedented times.
 In the throes of a global pandemic we are also facing political turmoil, with an attack on the Capitol and a president impeached twice in one term.
 I have noticed that as we approach the one-year mark for the pandemic my patients are showing more distress.
 Rather than getting used to the new normal, they are sick of it.
 Zoom fatigue is a thing, after all.
-I can’t find enough psychiatrists to prescribe medication for my patients who can’t sleep, are having panic attacks, feel a general sense of malaise and anxiety, or whose previous symptoms have returned with this prolonged stress.
+I can’t find enough psychiatrists to prescribe medication and anxiety therapy for my patients who can’t sleep, are having panic attacks, feel a general sense of malaise and anxiety, or whose previous symptoms have returned with this prolonged stress.
 It’s a lot of difficult feelings in my little office.

 For awhile I have been saying that I’m excited about this generation of teenagers as far as their activism, open mindedness, social awareness, and intelligence.
 While there is the normal adolescent egocentrism and developmental stupidity that leads us in middle age to shake our heads, they also have a better than average ability to look past their noses to the world at large and be sensitive to other people’s experiences.
 At least in our affluent and liberal suburbs they appear to see race and gender through a different lens than many of us did at their age and allow each other room to expand their horizons and experiment with their identities.
 They grew up with technology and socialize differently than we did.
 Because of this, the teens I see seem to be adapting better to the pandemic than their parents.